mstoodle/jcon2024_workshop/Workshop_SharedCache/Section_1/README.md

 Look for the elapsed time to start the server.
 You'll see a line that ends with something like::
 	The defaultServer server started in 3.043 seconds.

-4. At this point the server is loaded and you should be able to access the application from your host web browser by loading "localhost:9080".
-Verify the server page loads.

-5. Go to another terminal window and log into the workshop container.
+4. Go to another terminal window and log into the workshop container.
 Run the following command in another terminal window:

-	$ podman exec -it --network=host workshop/main /bin/bash
+	$ podman exec --privileged -it workshop-main /bin/bash

 This will connect to the running workshop container so that you can run another command there while the Liberty server is running.

-6. Use podman stats to observe the memory use of the container.
+5. Use podman stats to observe the memory use of the container.

 	$ podman stats

 This command shows various statistics about all containers running within the main workshop container.
 For example, you should see something like:

 	ID            NAME               CPU %       MEM USAGE / LIMIT  MEM %       NET IO      BLOCK IO    PIDS        CPU TIME    AVG CPU % b814b591a1da  liberty_noscc      3.44%       131MB / 2.047GB    6.40%       0B / 0B     0B / 0B     60          9.040596s   33.61%

 which shows the Liberty server you started in step 3 running with 137MB of memory.
 You can leave this podman stats command running for step 7; it will update the list of active containers about every 5 seconds.

-7. Hit control-C to stop the server.
+6. Hit control-C to stop the server.

-8. Start and stop the server a few times to get a feeling for how the startup time and memory consumption varies in different server instances.
+7. Start and stop the server a few times to get a feeling for how the startup time and memory consumption varies in different server instances.

 Repeat steps 3 and 7 a few times, noting the elapsed startup time in each run and checking the